telepat-io/telepat-io.github.io/app/views/markdown/working-with-telepat.md

 # Working with Telepat
+*Note that the available SDKs handle all the communication with the Telepat server components, as described below, while exposing a simple, native way of working with objects.
+To enable push notification transports, you will need to [configure your credentials](#configuring-push-notifications).*

 ### API Basics
 You operate with Telepat by sending requests to the API endpoint.
 You can see a full list of supported methods, along with details about creating requests in the [API reference](/api-docs.html).